Tips on good grammar

-Tips on writing grammatically correct, easy to read sentences.
+Tips on writing grammatically correct and easy to read sentences.
 Writers should:

 Sample written by a student: